nyu-ossd-s19/tig-workflow/README.md

 Things learned from Forking and Cloning a REPO:
 - The ability to add upstream
 - How to clone and fork a REPO
+Things learned from creating issues:
+- Ability to report an issues and fix the issue directly within git flow